 Fre 161.
 Francophone Multiculturalism.
 An examination of historical, political, artistic, literary, religious and social issues resulting from the exchanges between French culture and the non-western cultures (e.g. West African, North African, Caribbean, Asian, Arabic, Muslim, Buddhist) in its midst.
 May count toward major or minor if student has not taken Fre 222 or 311.
+Partially satisfies the HS CCR.
+Satisfies the CP ACE.
 Partially satisfies Modern Society LADR and satisfies Other Cultures LADR.